 We are a clinical-stage biopharmaceutical company focused on the development of novel products for the treatment of inner ear disorders.
-Our most advanced product candidate, AM-101, is in Phase 3 clinical development for acute inner ear tinnitus under a special protocol assessment, or SPA, from the FDA.
+Our most advanced product candidate, AM-101, is in Phase 3 clinical development for acute inner ear tinnitus under an SPA, from the FDA.
 In two recently completed Phase 2 clinical trials, AM-101 demonstrated a favorable safety profile and statistically significant improvement in tinnitus loudness and other patient reported outcomes.
-We expect to have top-line Phase 3 clinical data for AM-101 in early 2016.
+We expect to have top-line Phase 3 clinical data for AM-101 in the first quarter of 2016.
 We are also developing AM-111 for acute inner ear hearing loss.
-Based on feedback from a pre-IND meeting with the FDA in September 2014, we plan to advance the late-stage AM-111 clinical program in early 2015, which will require additional funding.
+We are preparing two pivotal clinical trials in the treatment of idiopathic sudden sensorineural hearing loss, or ISSNHL, titled HEALOS and ASSENT.
+We expect to start enrollment in HEALOS in the third quarter of 2015 and in ASSENT in the first quarter of 2016.
+In addition, we are preparing a Phase 2 trial titled REACH in order to test AM-111 in the treatment of surgery-induced hearing loss following cochlear implantation.
+We expect to start enrollment in REACH in the third quarter of 2016.
 Both acute inner ear tinnitus and hearing loss are conditions for which there is high unmet medical need, and we believe that we have the potential to be the first to market in these indications.

-To date, we have financed our operations through private placements of equity securities and short term loans.
+To date, we have financed our operations through the initial public offering of our common shares, private placements of equity securities and short term loans.
 We have no products approved for commercialization and have never generated any revenues from royalties or product sales.
-As of March 31, 2014, we had cash and cash equivalents of CHF 18.5 million.
+As of December 31, 2014, we had cash and cash equivalents of CHF 56.9 million.
 Based on our current plans, we do not expect to generate royalty or product revenues unless and until we obtain marketing approval for, and commercialize, AM-101, AM-111 or any of our other product candidates.

 Since inception, we have incurred significant operating losses.
-We incurred net losses (defined as net losses attributable to the owners of the company) of CHF 15.0 million and CHF 4.6 million for the years ended December 31, 2013 and 2012, respectively, and for the three months ended March 31, 2014 and 2013, we incurred net losses of CHF 5.9 million and CHF 2.2 million, respectively.
-As of March 31, 2014, we had an accumulated deficit of CHF 39.0 million.
+We incurred net losses (defined as net losses attributable to the owners of the Company) of CHF 18.2 million and CHF 15.0 million for the years ended December 31, 2014 and 2013, respectively.
+As of December 31, 2014, we had an accumulated deficit of CHF 52.1 million.
 We expect to continue incurring losses as we continue our clinical and preclinical development programs, apply for marketing approval for our product candidates and, subject to obtaining regulatory approval of our product candidates, build a sales and marketing force in preparation for the potential commercialization of our product candidates.